 City Island and Pelham Bay Park

 City Island resembles a seaside village in the midst of Gotham.
 Pelham Bay Park is the largest municipal park in NYC.

 Reminiscent of a New England fishing village, City Island is a small island community, originally based on ship building in years gone by.
 It affords commanding views of the Manhattan skyline and Long Island Sound.
-Sights to be seen is an old cemetery and some quaint shops.
+Sights to be seen are Victorian homes, an old cemetery and some quaint shops.

-Pelham Bay Park is the city’s largest park, including walking trails among woodlands and marshes, a golf course and a man-made topographic feature called “Garbage Mountain”.
+Pelham Bay Park is the city’s largest park.
+It offers walking trails among woodlands and marshes, a golf course and a man-made topographic feature called “Garbage Mountain”.
 The garbage created the elevation, and landscaping gives it a pleasing appearance.
 During spring, summer and fall, a Bronx cultural trolley affords access to the Bartow-Pell Mansion.

 Arthur Avenue, in the Belmont section of The Bronx, was a well-established, primarily, Neapolitan Italian-American community.
 While many of the “old-timers” have left for the suburbs, the buildings and markets maintain the look and feel of the old days; it is the destination for Italian-Americans living in the New York suburbs to obtain Italian provisions.
 Arthur Avenue Public Market has the ambience of a small Italian village.
 You will enjoy the visual - and gastronomical feast - of the fresh fruit and deli stands.
 A visit to Our Lady of Mt.
 Carmel, R.C.
 Church with services in Italian and Spanish is an option.